-Map Source: People Group Location from IMB.
-Other map data / geography from GMI.
-Map by Joshua Project.
+Map Source: People Group location: IMB.
+Map geography: ESRI / GMI.
+Map design: Joshua Project.

 |Online Audio NT:

 |South Asia Muslim - other

 The Northwest Pashayi, also called the Laurowan, Pashai, and Pasyayi, are of the Kashmiri people cluster.
 They live in Afghanistan, mostly in the valleys of the Hindu Kush in northeastern Afghanistan.
 They tend to live in valleys located near major river systems.
 The Northwest Pashayi mostly live in the area between Gulbahar and Nuristan Provinces along the Alingar River, especially in the Alisheng Valley and the valleys that are north of Sarobi.
 It is believed that the Pashayi once inhabited the northeastern plains of Afghanistan; however, they were forced to move to the mountains as the Pashtun invaded their areas.
 Very few people actually refer to themselves as Pashayi, rather they call themselves Safi, Kohistanis, or Nuristanis.
 Pashayi, a Dardic language, is their primary language and has many dialects.
 The northwestern Pashayi speak the northwestern dialect of Pashayi, which is unintelligible to other Pashayi speakers.
 The literacy rate for their first language is less than one percent and the literacy rate for their second language is between five and fifteen percent.